 Our Comprehensive Certificate in Autism Spectrum Disorders and applied behavior analysis coursework prepare teachers to work with students who have special needs.

 The College of Education collaborates with the math department to offer a targeted math major with teacher education emphasis.
 Endorsements are available for middle and secondary school teachers.

-In response to growing needs in the local community, the College of Education has developed curriculum and local connections for a new endorsement track in English as a Second Language as well as a Reading and Literacy concentration for master of education students.
+In response to growing needs in the community, the College of Education has developed curriculum and local connections for a new endorsement track in English as a Second Language as well as a Reading Education concentration for master of education students.

 |Elementary Education (PK-6)||♦||♦||♦||♦|